prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-still called "naturalism" is the abstraction of Darwinian evolutionary theory to economic contexts through social darwinism, and the resultant obsession (in some naturalist writers and early naturalist critics alike) with understanding cities and markets as a site for evolutionary dynamics.
+still called "naturalism" is the abstraction of Darwinian evolutionary theory to economic contexts through social darwinism, and the resultant obsession (in some naturalist writers and early naturalist critics alike) with understanding cities and markets as sites of evolutionary dynamics.
 This in turn leads to naturalization of the market.
 On one hand, naturalizing the market concedes to capitalism's inevitability in a way that forecloses utopian alternatives like Quien Sabe or, as in the next